preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/metrics/index.rst

 User Properties
 ******************
-Here you can add properties to be collected for statistic analysis:
+Here you can add properties to be collected for statistic analysis.
+The properties must be set up as Targeting Properties to be available here.

 .. image:: metrics-settings-properties.png